-Appendix "B" to this Official Statement contains audited financial statements of the Borough for the years ended December 31, 2023, 2022 and 2021.
-The financial data was provided by Bowman & Company LLP, Voorhees, New Jersey ("Auditor"), and is included herein in reliance upon the authority of such firm.
+Appendix "B" to this Official Statement contains certain unaudited financial data of the Borough for the Borough's fiscal year ending December 31, 2024 and certain audited financial data of the Borough for the Borough's fiscal year ending December 31, 2023.
+The audited financial data was extracted from the report prepared by Bowman & Company, LLP ("Auditor") to the extent and for the period set forth in its report appearing in Appendix "B".
 The Auditor has consented to the inclusion of their report in this Official Statement.
-Copies of the complete reports of audit may be obtained upon request at the office of the Chief Financial Officer of the Borough.
+Copies of the complete Reports of Audit may be obtained upon request to the office of the Chief Financial Officer of the Borough.